Roh1512/inventoryApp/README.md

-Inventory application using nodejs and express.
+## Inventory application using nodejs and express.

+You need to login to delete or update the data

+When signing up, the admin password is "1234abcde"